etet100/AstroCore-GCode-Sender/readme.md

 ## Download & Install (prerelease)

-Automatic builds are available as a zip file and as an installer (created with Qt Installer Framework).
+Automatic builds are available as a zip (portable) file and as an installer (created with Qt Installer Framework).

 The latest version is always available here: https://github.com/etet100/G-Pilot-GCode-Sender/releases/latest